ub-cavas/AutowareAuto/src/common/autoware_auto_tf2/design/autoware-auto-tf2-design.md

 The non-stamped data with `toMsg` and `fromMsg` are `Quaternion`, `Transform`. `Pose` has the modified `toMsg` and not used by `PoseStamped`.

-## Plan for autoware_auto_msgs::msg::BoundingBoxArray
+## Plan for autoware_auto_msgs::msg::DetectedObjects

-The initial rough plan was to implement some of the common tf2 functions like `toMsg`, `fromMsg`, and `doTransform`, as needed for all the underlying data types in `BoundingBoxArray`.
+The initial rough plan was to implement some of the common tf2 functions like `toMsg`, `fromMsg`, and `doTransform`, as needed for all the underlying data types in `DetectedObjects`.
 Examples of the data types include: `BoundingBox`, `Quaternion32`, and `Point32`.
 In addition, the implementation should be done such that upstream contributions could also be made to `geometry_msgs`.